Locations:

 Why is managing my pulse pressure important?

-Managing your pulse pressure is important because a higher pulse pressure means your heart is working harder, your arteries are less flexible or both.
-Either of the two increases your risk of heart and circulatory problems, especially heart attack or stroke.
-The risk is even greater when it's both at the same time — which it commonly is, especially in adults over the age of 55.
+Managing your pulse pressure is important because a higher pulse pressure means your heart is working harder than usual, your arteries are less flexible than they should be or both.
+Both issues increase your risk of heart and circulatory problems, especially a heart attack or stroke.
+The risk is even greater when it’s both at the same time — which it commonly is, especially in adults older than 55.

 What can I do to manage my pulse pressure?

 Managing your pulse pressure goes hand-in-hand with taking care of your overall blood pressure.
-It's best if you do the following to take care of your blood pressure:
+There are many ways to take care of your blood pressure:

 • Get a yearly checkup.
 High blood pressure and related problems usually don’t have symptoms until they’re very advanced, so a yearly checkup or physical with your provider is essential to catch problems early.

 • Drink alcohol in moderation.
-The recommended amount for women is one alcohol-containing drink per day (no more than seven per week) or two alcohol-containing drinks per day for men (no more than 14 per week).
-Drinking more than these recommended amounts can cause higher blood pressure.
+The recommended limit for people assigned female at birth (AFAB) is one alcohol-containing drink per day (no more than seven per week) or two alcohol-containing drinks per day for people assigned male at birth (AMAB) (no more than 14 per week).
+Drinking more than these amounts can cause higher blood pressure.

 • Take your meds.
-If your doctor finds your blood pressure is higher than it should be and prescribes medication, take your medicine as directed.
-If you only take it when you remember to or when you've got a doctor's visit coming up, you're at risk for future problems.
+If your provider finds your blood pressure is higher than it should be and prescribes medication, take your medicine as directed.
+If you only take it when you remember to or when you have a visit with your provider coming up, you’re at risk for future problems.

 • Check yourself.
-If you want to monitor your blood pressure on your own, blood pressure cuffs are available in most pharmacies or online.
-Taking your blood pressure regularly can help you identify if your pressure tends to be higher than it should, which you can discuss with your healthcare provider.
+If you want to monitor your blood pressure on your own, you can get a blood pressure cuff online or from most pharmacies.
+Taking your blood pressure regularly can help you know if your pressure tends to be higher than it should, which you can discuss with your healthcare provider.

-When should I call my doctor or get medical care for my blood pressure?
+When should I call my provider or get medical care for my pulse pressure?

-High blood pressure doesn’t usually have symptoms until it’s dangerously high.
-Taking your blood pressure regularly — at least once a year during a checkup with your primary care provider — is the best way to know if you have high blood pressure.
 If you check your blood pressure regularly and notice you have an unusually wide (60 mmHg or more) or narrow pulse pressure (where your pulse pressure is less than one-quarter of the top blood pressure number), you should schedule an appointment with your healthcare provider to talk about it.
-Use the following guidelines to understand blood pressure and the various stages of hypertension:

 A note from Cleveland Clinic

-Your pulse pressure is a number that can help you better understand your body and live a healthier, happier life.
-If you have questions about your pulse pressure, blood pressure or how any of your body systems are functioning, your primary care provider can also be a great resource.
+It can be confusing to see your blood pressure numbers going in different directions.
+Talk to your primary care provider about whether it’s from aging or a health condition.
+They may use your pulse pressure to get more information about your heart and blood vessel health.
+If you have questions about your pulse pressure or blood pressure, your provider is a great resource.
 They can answer questions and direct you to other experts or sources of information.
 That way, you can feel better prepared for whatever comes next.

 Medically Reviewed